flatiron/director-reflector/README.md

 ### Making your Director router portable

-In most cases, it's *not* going to secure to expose your entire Router instance to the client.
+In most cases, it's *not* going to be feasible to expose the entire Router instance to the client.

 Have no fear!
 [Director](http://github.com/flatiron/director) routing maps can safety be serialized without exposing any protected logic.